nespinoza/lcogtDD/README.md

    will download all the data from 2016-04-01 to the current day.

-3. Optional: you can also add the proposal IDs in command line.
+3. **Optional**: you can also add the proposal IDs in command line using the `-proposalID` flag.
    To fetch data from proposals MyProp-001 and MyProp-002, for example, you can do:

        python download_data.py -sdate 2016-04-01 -proposalID "MyProp-001,MyProp-002"

    Note this will override the userdata.dat proposals, in order to preserve back-compatibility.

-4. Optional: you can also add the data folder in which the data will be stored.
+4. **Optional**: you can also add the data folder in which the data will be stored with the `-datafolder` flag.
 If you want to store the data of proposal MyProp-001 in "/home/myuser/myLCOGTdata", just do:

        python download_data.py -sdate 2016-04-01 -proposalID "MyProp-001" --datafolder "/home/myuser/myLCOGTdata"

    Note this will override the datafolder in userdata.dat, in order to preserve back-compatibility.

+5. **Optional** (addition by BJ Fulton): you can use a flat directory structure instead of sorting into date subdirectories using the `-flatdir` flag.
+Also, if you only want to download NRES spectral packages, use the `-spectra` flag.

 Note that the code checks if a given frame is already downloaded.
 If it is on the system, then the frame is not downloaded.